 The troubleshooting information or the diagnostic programs might tell you that you need additional or updated device drivers or other software.
 You can get the latest technical information and download device drivers and updates from the Lenovo Support Web site at:

 https://support.lenovo.com

-For additional information, see the Lenovo Vantage help system.
+For additional information, see the help system of the program.

 Quick test programs